marcinjahn/technology-notebook/src/docs/meta/cv.md

 ## Education

-### Msc in Automation Control and Robotics at Politechnika Łódzka
+### MSc in Automation Control and Robotics at Politechnika Łódzka

 **Location**: Łódź, Poland